xp44mm/Notebook/F#/Programming with Objects.md

 val it : Vector2DWithOperators = {DX = 6.0; DY = 8.0;}
 ```

 If you add overloaded operators to your type, you may also have to customize how generic equality, hashing, and comparison are performed.
-In particular, the behavior of generic operators such as `hash`, `<`, `>`, `<=`, `>=`, `compare`, `min`, and `max` isn’t specified by defining new static members with these names, but rather by the techniques that will be described in Chapter 9.
+In particular, the behavior of generic operators such as `hash`, `<`, `>`, `<=`, `>=`, `compare`, `min`, and `max` isn't specified by defining new static members with these names, but rather by the techniques that will be described in Chapter 9.

 ---